 Most summers, I will ride a motorbike through Europe with a few mates on a short break.
 We leave our partners behind and head off into the sunset, quite literally.
-Past trips have been used to review gear and new bikes; however, this year’s remit was slightly different: we would still have some gear to review, but I was tasked to find and ride a bike of around £1,000 to see if it’s possible to make the same trip on a budget bike.
+Past trips have been used to review gear and new bikes; however, this year’s remit was slightly different: we would still have some gear to review, but I was tasked to find and ride a cheap bike to see if it’s possible to make the same trip on a budget bike.
 Our destination was Colmar, North-Eastern France, in the heart of the Alsace.
 It is situated between the magnificent Vosges mountains – wine-growing slopes and open plains that offer a vast palette of varied landscapes and fabulous local wines for the avid motorcyclists.

 I loved the idea of the budget bike challenge and was keen to begin my search.
 I had a long list of bikes I wanted to look for, but after trawling through the papers, websites and selling pages I struggled to find anything of interest – well, nothing, to be honest.
 My list went out of the window and I desperately looked for anything that might work, as the bikes I saw would have struggled to get me home, let alone be capable of a 2,000-plus miles round trip.
 There was so much high-priced rubbish for sale that I began to think that this challenge was a step too far until I got a call from a local garage with whom I had put the feelers out.
 They had a trade-in with an MOT which they thought I might want to see.
 Thankfully the garage was only 15 minutes down the road, so it was well worth a look, and at this stage, I didn’t really care what the bike was.

 As it turned out, it was a 1995 Yamaha FJ1200, which is a big 1200cc 4-cylinder 125bhp sports tourer.
 In its day, it was capable of 0-60 in 2.8 seconds, its first gear wouldn’t run out of steam until after 75mph and it had a top speed 160; this could be perfect.
 I first saw the bike sitting dirty, rejected and uncared for in a corner of the garage.
 I took it out for a ride, and it felt ok, if a bit slow and plodding with a tendency not to go around corners, but I put this down to its age and that I am used to the performance of a modern bike.
-It had a short MOT and it was rideable, so I handed over a bartered £800 and brought it home.
+It had a short MOT and it was rideable, so I handed over a bartered £1250 and rode it home.

 I am ok with tools, but over the last ten years I haven’t done much spannering, as the new bikes I ride never need much doing to them.
 However, I was confident that I could fettle with the FJ to get her ready in the four months I had before the MOT and the trip started.